-- Find out the last places your candidate worked and chronologically go through and find out details about each job.
-It will give you an idea of if they are a job-hopper and likely won't be with you for more than a year, or if they have tried multiple career paths.
+Explore employment history: Find out the last places your candidate worked and chronologically go through and find out details about each job.
+It will give you an idea of whether they are a job-hopper that likely won't be with you for more than a year, or if they have tried multiple career paths.

-- Ask them how their former bosses would rate them and what he or she would list as the candidate’s strengths and weaknesses.
+Discover employer impressions: Ask them how their former bosses would rate them and what they would list as the candidate’s strengths and weaknesses.
 Look for honesty and a drive for self-improvement.
-Remember to follow up with former bosses as well to get their impressions of your candidate.
+Remember to follow up with former bosses for their impressions of your candidate.

-- Ask the candidate what they rate as their biggest accomplishments and find out why those accomplishments are a big deal for them.
-It gives you an idea of their value systems, what goals they set and how they go about achieving their goals.
+Learn what they're proud of: Ask the candidate what they rate as their biggest accomplishments and find out why those accomplishments are significant to them.
+It gives you an idea of their value systems, what goals they set, and how they go about achieving them.

-- Have the candidate describe the team at the last three jobs he or she had, and how the company was when they left.
+Find out how they contribute to teams: Have the candidate describe the team at the last three jobs they had, along with the state of those companies when they left.
 Find out what role your candidate played in any changes.
 For instance, if the company went through a large merger, was the candidate part of team-building programs?
-That can be an indication of how he or she will work with you in the future.
+That can be an indication of how they will work with you in the future.

-- Think about problems you have in your pharmacy—such as difficult customers—and ask the candidate how they would deal with that problem.
+Assess their problem-solving abilities: Think about problems you have in your pharmacy—such as difficult customers—and ask the candidate how they would deal with them.

-- Ask, "What’s the biggest misconception that people have about you and how do you overcome it?"
+Discover what makes them defensive: Ask: "What’s the biggest misconception that people have about you, and how do you overcome it?"
 This will tell you about areas where the candidate is self-conscious or defensive.
-How they handle people's impressions, gossip or other issues is an important part of how they will fit into the daily routine.
+How they handle people's impressions, gossip, or other issues is an important indicator of how they will fit into the daily routine at your pharmacy.